Photo from Kim Santini

 Additional contributors were Sue & Jerry Vagi and Charles Garling for the Mural Maintenance Fund.
 Thanks to Mike Romano of Tech City for filming the progress of the mural.

-Romeo High grads who are in pursuit of higher education in art or drafting related fields, and those who have previously received a Starkweather/Garvin Scholarship may apply for a Starkweather/Garvin Scholarship through the Four County Community Foundation.
+Graduating Romeo High grads who are in pursuit of higher education in art or drafting related fields, and those who have previously received a Starkweather/Garvin Scholarship may apply for a Starkweather/Garvin Scholarship through the Four County Community Foundation.

 Contact us for info at 752.5700